The 13 Best Great Basin National Park Hikes

 3. Best Difficult Hikes in Great Basin National Park - If a trail is over 6 miles long OR over 2,000 feet of total elevation gain, I rated this hike as “difficult.”

 4. The Caves That Are More An Attraction Than a Hike - Finally, you shouldn’t miss exploring the Lehman Caves during your visit to Great Basin so I’ve included them here.
-But please note that they require a guided tour (totally worth it in my opinion) that you should reserve in advance if you can.
+Just note that they require a guided tour (totally worth it in my opinion) that you should reserve in advance if you can.

 the 13 best hikes in Great Basin National Park